mlabuda2/nf-tower-docs/docs/git/overview.md

 [This step-by-step example](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) shows how to create a BitBucket App password.

+### AWS CodeCommit

+Tower supports [AWS CodeCommit](https://aws.amazon.com/codecommit/) as a Git provider to access pipelines code.

+To connect to a CodeCommit repository provide the required access keys following these steps:
+1. Navigate in the "Credentials" page in the corresponding working Workspace, or select "Your credentials" if you are working in the "Personal Workspace"
+2. Click the button "Add".
+3. Give a name of your choice to the new Credentials entry
+4. Chose the CodeCommit credentials type
+5. Specify the AWS *access key* of the AWS IAM account proving the permissions to access the desired CodeCommit repository (mandatory).
+6. Specify the AWS *secret key* of the AWS IAM account proving the permissions to access the desired CodeCommit repository (mandatory).
+7. Provide the HTTP URL of the repository for which the credentials should be applied (optional).
+This is useful to specify the use of the provided credentials for a specific region e.g. `https://git-codecommit.eu-west-1.amazonaws.com`.

+For more details about IAM permission for CodeCommit refers to [AWS documentation](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-iam-identity-based-access-control.html).

 ### Self-hosted Git

 It is also possible to specify Git server endpoints for Tower Enterprise.
 For more information, refer to the [Tower Install Documentation](https://install.tower.nf/latest/configuration/git_integration/).